Check-LC/ops_blog/source/_posts/homelab-pc.md

         - The kubelet is not running
         - The kubelet is unhealthy due to a misconfiguration of the node in some way (required cgroups disabled)
 ```

-- solution: changing the wrong advertiseAddress, supoose to mine master IP.
+- solution: changing the wrong advertiseAddress, supoose to be mine master IP.

 ```shell
 # in some  conditions, this setting may help.
 It controls the cgroup driver of kubelet
 kind: KubeletConfiguration
 apiVersion: kubelet.config.k8s.io/v1beta1
 cgroupDriver: systemd
 ```
-### 5.3 coredns halting on creating status.
+### 5.3 coredns pod halting on creating status.
 - describe

 ```shell
 Warning  FailedCreatePodSandBox  42s   kubelet            Failed to create pod sandbox: rpc error: code = Unknown desc = failed to setup network for sandbox "03e2b9a1ceaf66beb681891dc276ea490d664822b43047f25d3b5d4a11e76eb0": plugin type="flannel" failed (add): open /run/flannel/subnet.env: no such file or directory
 ```
-- solutions: creating a file && reset the cluster and reinstall the kube-flannel. (also worked in this case: work not ready)
+- solutions: creating a file && reset the cluster and reinstall the kube-flannel. ( worked in this case, solution of `work not ready`)(the file below maybe useless,it's important to set `Podsubnet` in the init config file)

 ```shell
 cat  /run/flannel/subnet.env  #  manual creating